 The actuarial assumptions and methods used by PSERS for financial reporting meet the requirements set forth in Governmental Accounting Standards Board (GASB) Statement No. 67.
-Based on the experience study noted above, the demographic and economic assumptions were changed as of June 30, 2016 from the prior valuation.
-The Health Insurance funding provisions of the Retirement Code differ from the GASB 43 disclosure requirements.
+The Health Insurance funding provisions of the Retirement Code differ from the GASB 74 disclosure requirements.
 For funding purposes, the actuarial liability equals the assets in the health insurance account, and a contribution is determined to provide for solvency of the account through the third fiscal year following the valuation date.
-For GASB 43 purposes the Health Insurance actuarial liability and normal cost requirements are determined under the entry age actuarial cost method, with 30-year level-dollar funding.
-The entry age actuarial cost method meets the GASB 43 requirements for determining actuarial liability and normal cost and is the cost method specified by the Retirement Code for the PSERS pension plan.
+For GASB 74 purposes the Health Insurance actuarial liability and normal cost requirements are determined under the entry age actuarial cost method.
+The entry age actuarial cost method meets the GASB 74 requirements for determining actuarial liability and normal cost and is the cost method specified by the Retirement Code for the PSERS pension plan.